aszepieniec/stark-anatomy/docs/faster.md

             proof_stream.push(path)
 ```

-The verifier, in turn, needs to read these values and their authentication paths from the proof stream, before verifying the authentication paths and storing the zerofier values in a structure for later use.
+The verifier, in turn, needs to read these values and their authentication paths from the proof stream before verifying the authentication paths and storing the zerofier values in a structure for later use.
 Note that these authentication paths are verified against the Merkle root, which is the new input to the verifier.

 ```python
 # class FastStark: